War of 17–92: Casselberry v. Fern Park

 So at that point, Fern Park was the behemoth, and Casselberry was merely this annoying cut-out in its center.
 This crazy map confused customers and visitors alike.
 Drivers along 17–92 passed through Fern Park, Casselberry, and then Fern Park again.

-In short order a rivalry erupted between those identifying as Casselberry against those claiming Fern Park.
+In short order, a rivalry erupted between those identifying as Casselberry and those claiming Fern Park.
 The Casselberry faithful felt inadequate about the size of their mini-town.
-Not only were they determined not to be merely a subsection of the larger district of Fern Park, but their ultimate goal was also nothing short of complete annihilation of their older rival.
+Not only were they determined not to be merely a subsection of the larger district of Fern Park, but their ultimate goal was also nothing short of the complete annihilation of their older rival.

 One of the first shots fired was a spat over highway signage.
 Fern Park residents hand-painted “Welcome to Fern Park” signs and placed them along 17–92.
 These placards sandwiched the town of Casselberry, positioned at its northern and southern town limits.